uttammanani/Automated-Edge-Search/README.md

 4. Follow the prompts to start the automation
 5. The script will:
    - Initialize the Edge browser
-   - Perform 35 random searches with 10-second intervals
+   - Perform 35 random searches with 6-second intervals
+   - Automatically click on search results
-   - Close all browser tabs when complete
+   - Close all browser tabs one by one when complete

 ## Important Notes